9to5/pushr-core/README.md

     -f, --foreground                 Run in the foreground.
 Log is not written.
     -p, --pid-file PATH              Path to write PID file.
 Relative to Rails root unless absolute.
     -b, --feedback-processor PATH    Path to the feedback processor.
 Default: lib/push/feedback_processor.
-    -v, --version                    Print this version of push.
+    -c, --configuration FILE         Read the configuration from this YAML file (optional) -v, --version                    Print this version of push.
     -h, --help                       You're looking at it.